sbackus/antifa-witches/README.md

 "Witchcraft is a name given to networks that have survived despite innumerable repressions.
 The history of fascism is not just the history of fascist repression.
 It is also the history of resistance.
 Witchcraft is the practice of building that resistance."
 [1](https://www.vice.com/en_us/article/j5eppk/is-it-ok-to-hex-a-nazi-how-anti-fascist-witches-are-mobilizing-under-trump)

 ## CONTENT WARNING
-Fascist ideology and tactics: violence, gaslighting, hatespeach,
+Fascist ideology and tactics: bigotry, violence, gaslighting, hatespeach

 # THE GAME
 You just found out NatziCon 2020 is coming to your town.